byu-cpe/ComputingBootCamp/website/_selfpaced/03_How_to_create_Automated_Pass-off_Tests.md

   run: node .cbc/triggerRunForAllPRs.js ${{ secrets.AUTH_TOKEN }}
 ```

 This step runs my custom triggerRunForAllPRs.js file, that uses API requests to the GitHub API to trigger a pass-off test for each open PR in the repository.
 Note the `${{ secrets.AUTH_TOKEN }}`.
 This tells GitHub Actions to replace this section with the variable value contained in secrets.AUTH_TOKEN.
-For the javascript file to sucessfully make
+For the javascript file to successfully make
-API calls, it needs an authorized token for the BYUComputingBootCamp
+API calls, it needs an authorized token for the BYUComputingBootCampTests user.

 As you can see, this workflow doesn't actually trigger any tests directly.
 Rather, it just sets up the necessary infrastructure to call a javascript file, which handles
 the pass-off triggering.